HarryHibbins/CV/README.md

 ## Harry Hibbins

-I am a quick learning, hardworking and **Full Stack Developer**, In the summer of 2022 I graduated with a First-Class Honours degree in BSc.
+I am a quick learning, hardworking and enthusiastic **Full Stack Developer**.
+In the summer of 2022 I graduated with a First-Class Honours degree in BSc.
 Games Technology.
 Since then, I have decided to apply my coding knowledge down more of a software engineering route, rather than game development.
-I graduated the Makers Bootcamp on February 10th, and I thoroughly enjoyed tailoring my skills to this new path.
+I recently graduated the Makers software development Bootcamp, which tailored my skills to this new path.

 ### Tech stacks:
 JavaScript, React, Node.js, Express, MongoDB, Jest, Cypress.